DFE-Digital/npq-registration/app/views/api/guidance/view_and_update_participant_data.md

 }
 ```

-## Notify DfE a participant has changed their training schedule
+## Notify that a participant is changing training schedule

 ```
 PUT /api/v3/participants/npq/{id}/change-schedule